 Alpine

-The most difficult lineup to predict.
-Alpine don’t have a strong youth academy, but they will have to bring in new drivers eventually.
+The most difficult lineup to predict and most likely, my guess will turn out incorrect.
+Alpine don’t have a strong youth academy at the moment, but they will have to bring in some new drivers eventually.

 Gasly could easily get fed up with the team after so many unsuccessful years.
-Colapinto is not a top talent.
-Alpine could bring in Fornaroli (or whoever wins F2 in 2026) along with another young talent, in this case we could see Briatore bringing in René Lammers, who performed very well in karting and would be 19 at the start of the 2028 season.
-But this is the most difficult one to predict.
+And Colapinto is not a top talent so Alpine could bring in Dunne for 2027 (or whoever wins F2 in 2026).

 Haas